 Boomerangs display one of the most captivating phenomena, it is way too exciting to see it return to the thrower after following a curved path.
 This curved motion segregates it into the category of curvilinear motion.

-When a bowling bowl is in motion, a linear relationship is established between the motion and the time.
+When a bowling ball is in motion, a linear relationship is established between the motion and the time.
 Therefore, every part of it experiences translational motion.
-Application of Newton’s First Law of Motion may also be observed here, as the ball tends to move continuously along the lane until the motion gets disrupted by hitting the pins.
+The application of Newton’s First Law of Motion may also be observed here as the ball tends to move continuously along the lane until the motion gets disrupted by hitting the pins.

 4. Planets around the sun

-In the solar system, planets revolve around the sun in a fixed orbit, this sort of motion can be labeled under circulatory motion.
+In the solar system, planets revolve around the sun in a fixed orbit, this sort of motion can be labelled under circulatory motion.

 5. Spinning Top

-We all have played with a spinning wheel as a child, unaware of the science behind it.
-A spinning top demonstrates typical rotational motion, as the top keeps going round and round about its axis.
+We all have played with a spinning wheel as a child being unaware of the science behind it.
+A spinning top demonstrates typical rotational motion as the top keeps going round and round about its axis.

-A pendulum hanging freely, when given a slight push changes its position from equilibrium to a certain distance on one side, returning again to the equilibrium, then moving the same distance on the other side, and so on.
-Such a pendulum is said to be oscillating and such a motion is called oscillatory motion.
+When a pendulum, hanging freely, is given a slight push, it changes its position from equilibrium to a certain distance on one side, returning again to the equilibrium, then moving the same distance on the other side, and so on.
+Such a pendulum is said to be oscillating, and such a motion is called oscillatory motion.
 One can relate Newton’s Second Law of Motion in this case.
-A pendulum with greater mass would require greater force to bring it to swing whereas a pendulum with lesser mass would require lesser force.
-Hence, force is proportional to mass.
-Similarly, the greater be the mass lesser will be the acceleration and the lesser be the mass greater will be the acceleration.
+A pendulum with greater mass would require a greater force to bring it to swing, whereas a pendulum with lesser mass would require a lesser force.
+Hence, the force is proportional to mass.
+Similarly, the greater the mass of an object, the lesser will be its acceleration or vice versa.
 Therefore, acceleration is inversely proportional to the mass.
-Combining the two observations we get F=ma (second law of motion).
+Combining the two observations, we get, F=ma (second law of motion).

 7. Guitar Strings

-The sound we hear from stringed instruments like guitar, sitar, etc is a result of the vibratory motion of the strings.
+The sound that we hear from stringed instruments like guitar, sitar, etc. is a result of the vibratory motion of the strings.
 Here, the kinetic energy generated by vibration gets converted to sound energy.
-Newton’s Third Law of Motion can be clearly observed here as the pressure applied on the strings is equal to the pressure exerted by the strings on the fingers of the player.
+Newton’s Third Law of Motion can be clearly observed here, as the pressure applied on the strings is equal to the pressure exerted by the strings on the fingers of the player.